se4crest/rjs/README.md

 ```
 ## Branch
 **branch** it's kind of **match** with the only two possible outputs - when it matches or it does not.
-Consider branch function like extended version of ternary operator.
+Consider branch function like extended version of ternary operator.<br>
 ```branch(value, (v) => [...values to match, () => {...possible execution}], (v) => {...default execution})```

 ```ts